HacktheTime/BBsentials/README.md

 hannibal2 (never made a push but was very helpful with questions and did some parts of the code) nea89 (helped with gradle and the waypoint render)

-1.20.4
+1.21
 I recommend using Fabulously Optimized together with this mod.

-Textures are usually by ic22487 but can be overriden by putting the textures at the correct path.
+Textures are usually by ic22487 but can be overridden by putting the textures at the correct path.

 They have a full texture pack here.
 (https://hypixel.net/threads/0-19-1-hypixel-for-1-8-1-12-and-1-20.4174260/)